scivislab/ezisav/docs/README.md

-## DEIVA-C: In Situ Parallel Integrated Containers
+# DEIVA-C: Developing and Evaluating In Situ Visualization Algorithms using Containers

 Creating in situ pipelines can be complicated and time-consuming and is therefore often evaded by researchers.
 Due to this, new visualization techniques are often not evaluated sufficiently.